 As with ARCS, any employee paying for added years under former regulations must continue to have those contributions deducted until the added years contract ends.

 NOTE: Additional Voluntary Contributions (AVCs).
 If you have employees paying AVCs with Prudential you must pay those contributions direct to Prudential each month and NOT to the Berkshire Pension Fund.

-3.3 Completing the contribution return
+3.3 Employer Contributions